nabto/nabto-embedded-sdk/README.md

 export CC=/opt/hisi-linux-nptl/arm-hisiv100-linux/target/bin/arm-hisiv100-gcc
 ```

+#### Windows

+On windows we do not support building the software with FetchContent, so a
+package manager such as vcpkg needs to be used.

 ### Building with externally supplied packages

 The nabto embedded SDK, apps, examples and tests each relies on a subset of the following libraries/packages